Wideband Audio Waveform Evaluation Networks: Efficient, Accurate Estimation of Speech Qualities: WAWEnet for Seven Objective FR Targets and Four Subjective Targets

 Each subjective rating is based on an entire file.
-For training we replicate that file rating to create an identical target for each segment extracted from that file.
+For training, we replicate that file rating to create an identical target for each segment extracted from that file.
 If the file shows little temporal variation in the rated attribute, then this target replication incurs only a minor approximation.
-But if there is major variation (e.g. localized packet loss or non-stationary background noise) then replication of targets can be a significant approximation and source of error.
+But if there is major variation (e.g. localized packet loss or non-stationary background noise), then replication of targets can be a significant approximation and source of error.
 For testing, the correlations and RMSE values compare each per-segment WAWEnet output with the subjective rating of the corresponding file.

 Signal bandwidths create an additional approximation in this work.
 The subjective ratings in the TUB dataset are based on FB speech signals but WAWEnets are WB and only analyze the lower 8 kHz of these signals.
+There is no principled method to convert FB MOS values to WB MOS values (this is connected with the fact that MOS values are relative, not absolute) so we use the FB values as is and accept the approximation.
+The spectrum above the WB upper limit typically makes relatively small contributions to quality and intelligibility so we consider this to be a very close approximation.